Improving access to telehealth

 Telehealth for people with disabilities

 Federal disability discrimination laws like the Rehabilitation Act of 1973 (Section 504) and the Americans with Disabilities Act (ADA) prohibit discrimination against people with disabilities and call for equal access to health care services, whether in-person or via a telemedicine appointment.
-Equal access to telehealth can be achieved by adjusting procedures and providing additional support to patients with disabilities before, during, and after a virtual visit.
+Equal access to telehealth can be achieved by modifying procedures and providing additional support to patients with disabilities before, during, and after a virtual visit.

 Before the appointment